 Prepare the strips for the activity:

-Add a smear of vaseline to the end of each strip.
+Add a small smear of vaseline to the end of each strip.
 (If you are using spoons, try and find ones with flat handles, and add the vaseline to the handle end.)
 Make sure you use the same amount each time and add it in the same spot.
 (Using an applicator, such as a coffee stir stick, will help to make the amounts more consistent - see photo.)

 Push a penny into the vaseline on each strip.

 Add just-boiled water to the coffee cup, then simultaneously add a metal, plastic and wooden stick to the water with the pennies pointing upwards.
 (If you are using metal and plastic spoons, place the wider scoop end into the hot water).
 Make sure the strips are sloped outwards by the same degree, so that this is not a variable in the penny falling off.
 (Penny has just fallen off the aluminium strip in the first photo.)
 For most students, it is best if the teacher does this step, to make it as fast and consistent as possible.

-Record on worksheet (see attachment) which penny falls off first, second and third.
-Some pennies may stay stuck for longer than you want to run the activity, but make sure at least one has fallen off.
+Students record on worksheet (see attachment) which penny falls off first, second and third.
+Some pennies may stay stuck for longer than you want to run the activity, but make sure at least one has fallen off before stopping.